Tailog2/TestMindbox/README.md

-# TestMindbox
-This repo contains MS SQL query for Mindbox Test
+# This repo contains MS SQL query for Mindbox Test